Barstow’s Longview Farm produces about 20,000 lbs of milk – or 2,325 gallons – every day.

 Barstow’s Longview Farm is part of a dairy cooperative.

 A dairy cooperative is a business, which is owned and controlled by the dairy farmers who produce the milk used by the cooperative.
-The cooperative we are a part of is called Agri-Mark, Inc. They use our milk and the milk from other local farms to manufacture cheese, dairy ingredients, butter, and other dairy products.
-They produce products for brands we know and love like Cabot– but also non-brand liquid milk, sour cream, cottage cheese, butter – dairy products you’d find in your local grocery store.
+The cooperative we are a part of is called Cabot Agri-Mark, Inc. They use our milk and the milk from other local farms to manufacture cheese, dairy ingredients, butter, and other dairy products.
+They produce products for brands we know and love like Cabot– but also non-brand liquid milk, sour cream, cottage cheese, butter – dairy products you’d find in your local grocery store or even gas station.

 The milk at Barstow’s Longview Farm is picked up by Agri-Mark every other day by a refrigerated tank truck.
 The truck contains milk from other farms in the tank as well because most farms, like us, do not produce enough milk to fill the tank.
 The truck then heads to the Agri-Mark processing plant closest to our farm in West Springfield, MA.
 Because milk is so perishable, it does not travel very far.

-Usually, in New England, it takes three days or less to go from farm to grocery store.
+Usually, in New England, it takes 48 hours to go from farm to grocery store.

 So while our milk may not be for sale in the fridge at Barstow’s Dairy Store and Bakery – you might be enjoying our milk without even realizing it!
-You could find our milk in Cabot butter, non-brand butter, non-brand milk, or non-brand skim, to name a few.
-And at Barstow’s, you can enjoy a local pint of McCray Farm milk, family owned, milked, and processed, and supporting not just them, but us too!
+You could find our milk in Cabot butter, store-brand butter, store-brand milk, or store-brand skim, to name a few.
+And at Barstow’s, you can enjoy a local pint of Mapleline milk, family owned, milked, and processed – supporting not just them, but us too!
 The neat thing about dairy is that when you enjoy a grilled cheese or a tall glass of milk, you are supporting all dairy farmers, not just one.